whatwatt-ch/whatwatt-go-documentation/docs/30-mqtt/mqtt-client.md

 ## Template & Variables

-See `30-mqtt/template.md` for the full variable list, examples, and guidance on quoting and substitution.
+See [MQTT Template](template.md) for the full variable list, examples, and guidance on quoting and substitution.

-> Tips
->
+!!! note "Tips"
-> - Treat missing fields as unavailable; don’t assume zero means present.
+    - Treat missing fields as unavailable; don’t assume zero means present.
-> - Quote text variables, don’t quote numeric variables in templates.
+    - Quote text variables, don’t quote numeric variables in templates.
-> - Shortly after power‑on some values may be `null` or empty until available.
+    - Shortly after power‑on some values may be `null` or empty until available.